ahh1539/WebCheckers/docs/DesignDoc.md

 ### Model Tier
 > _Our Model tier is the meat of this project.
 It includes ten classes.
-Boardview is what actually displays and puts together the board it puts both the spaces and pieces into the gameboard effectivley making the board which the player sees.
+Boardview is what actually displays and puts together the board it puts both the spaces and pieces into the gameboard effectively making the board which the player sees.
 Game requires two players to instantiate Game holds all of the information pertaining to the game, it holds the two players and their colors it is also where a loser and winner are declared.